 Elementary School Principal Education and Training Requirements

-Elementary school principals oversee the operation of their respective learning institutions.
+Elementary school principals oversee the operation of their respective learning institutions, and some of the duties they perform include mentoring teachers, disciplining students, keeping the school secure and managing the school's budget.
 They are typically former teachers with a range of experience in teaching and administration within the elementary school system.
 Principals typically need at least a master's degree in educational leadership or educational administration.
+They also need to obtain principal licensure in their state.

 Elementary School Principal Training Requirements